 FFS enables three different ways that users can set up an Alexa Voice Service (AVS) enabled device:

-- Zero-touch setup (ZTS) – The user powers on the AVS-enabled device, and then a registered Alexa provisioner, such as an Echo, Fire TV, or Alexa app, recognizes the device automatically and finishes the setup process.
+- Zero-Touch Setup (ZTS) – The user powers on the AVS-enabled device, and then a registered Alexa provisioner, such as an Echo, Fire TV, or Alexa app, recognizes the device automatically, and then finishes the setup process.

-- Auto-discovery – The Alexa app on a mobile device uses Bluetooth Lowe Energy (BLE) to detect the new AVS-enabled device and the Alexa app completes Wi-Fi setup and registration for the device.
+- Auto-discovery – The Alexa app on a mobile device uses Bluetooth Low Energy (BLE) to detect the new AVS-enabled device, and then the Alexa app completes Wi-Fi setup and registration for the device.